-At faculty level, students’ representatives belong to the Student Committee.
+Student Committee (FSV): At faculty level, students’ representatives belong to the Student Committee (Fachschaftsvertretung (FSV)).
 Members are elected.
 Those who obtain the most votes are appointed as the spokespersons of the Student Committees.

-Each faculty has a Faculty Council, made up of 22 members, four of whom are students.
+Faculty Council: Each faculty has a Faculty Council (Fakultätsrat), made up of 22 members, four of whom are students.
 The Faculty Councils launch new degree programmes, approve examination regulations and appoint professors.

-LGBT, computers and IT, publicity… These are just a few of the topics dealt with by working groups where you can take part without having to be elected or meet any obligations.
+Committees and working groups: LGBT, computers, publicity… These are just a few of the topics dealt with by working groups where you can take part without having to be elected or meet any obligations.
 At present, there are ten main working groups and additional committees.